 Posted on 05/01/2017

-When we talk with facilities directors and planners about facility capital budgeting, we often find that many first tried using spreadsheets to manage their capital planning and facility condition assessments processes.
+When we talk with facilities directors and planners about facility capital budgeting and planning, we often find that many first tried using spreadsheets to manage their capital planning and facility condition assessments processes.

 Initially, they find spreadsheets useful for storing, organizing and reporting data.